Cult of Dionysus

-The cult of Dionysus consisted of devotees who involved themselves in forms of ecstatic worship in reverence of Dionysus.
-An ecstatic ritual performed by the cult included the orgeia, a forest rite involving ecstatic dance during the night.
+The cult of Dionysus consisted of a wide range of Greek and later Roman religious practices associated with Dionysus, ecstasy, theatre, vegetation, and certain form of salvation after death.
+Ecstatic rituals performed by people involved in the cult included the orgeia, a forest rite involving ecstatic dance during the night.
 The Dionysia and Lenaia festivals in Athens were dedicated to Dionysus, as well as the phallic processions.
 These processions often featured villagers parading through the streets with large phallic representations.
 The cult of Dionysus traces back to at least Mycenaean Greece, since his name is found on Mycenean Linear B tablets as 𐀇𐀺𐀝𐀰 (di-wo-nu-so).
 However, many view Thrace and Phrygia as the birthplace of Dionysus, and therefore the concepts and rites attributed to his worship.
 Dionysian worship was especially fervent in Thrace and parts of Greece that were previously inhabited by Thracians, such as Phocis and Boeotia.
-Initiates worshipped him in the Dionysian Mysteries, which were comparable to and linked with the Orphic Mysteries, and may have influenced Gnosticism.
-It is possible that water divination was an important aspect of worship within the cult.
+The Bacchic gold tablets are among the most important sources for Dionysian mystery beliefs concerning death, deification, and afterlife.
+The Dionysian Mysteries were related to Orphism, and may have influenced Gnosticism.
+Modern scholarship treats these mysteries not as a single, organized "Dionysian" religion but rather as local variants of a broader Greek and Roman phenomenon that varied over place and time.

 The cult was strongly associated with satyrs, centaurs, and sileni, and its characteristic symbols were the bull, the serpent, tigers/leopards, ivy, and wine.
-One reason for Dionysus's association with the silent is that Silenus, a chief figure among them, was said to have taught Dionysus the art of wine-making.
+One reason for Dionysus's association with the sileni is that Silenus, a chief figure among them, was said to have taught Dionysus the art of wine-making.
 Dionysus himself is often shown riding a leopard, wearing a leopard skin, or in a chariot drawn by panthers, and is also recognized by his iconic thyrsus.
 Besides the grapevine and its clashing alter-ego, the poisonous ivy plant, both sacred to him, the fig was another one of his accredited symbols.
 Additionally, the pinecone that topped his thyrsus linked him to Cybele, an Anatolian goddess.
 The Dionysian effect the god had on women also bores a resemblance to Krishna, an Indian god who enchanted female gopis with music to venture into the forest in the night.